ealeelab/rtea/README.md

 ```

 # Output file
-After running rTea, the user can find a <SAMPLE_NAME>.rtea.txt file in the _rtea_ directory, which contains information about TEs and other supporting data.
+After running ``rTea``, the user can find a <SAMPLE_NAME>.rTea.txt file in the _rTea_ directory, which contains information about TEs and other supporting data.
 |Column|Description|
 |:---|:---|
 |chr|Chromosome name|